srbcheema1/CheemaFy_legacy/README.md

 # CheemaFY
-this repository is to hold my files that i use often .
+==this repository is specifically made to avoid writing long codes==